-As of December 31, 2008 Classification of Reserves Oil (MMBbls) Gas (Bcf) Total (Bcfe) % of Total Proved PV-10 (2) (In millions) Proved developed producing 8.6 96.8 148.6 30% \$234.5 Proved developed non-producing (1) 16.0 89.5 185.5 38% 397.4 Total proved developed 24.6 186.3 334.1 68% 631.9 Proved undeveloped 19.3 41.6 157.0 32% 299.0 Total proved 43.9 === 227.9 491.1 100% \$930.9 lives as those used in our calculation of asset retirement obligations under Statement of Financial Accounting Standards No. 143, Accounting for Asset Retirement Obligations.
+As of December 31, 2008 Oil Gas Total % of Total PV-10 (2) Classification of Reserves (MMBbls) (Bcf) (Bcfe) Proved (In millions) Proved developed producing 8.6 96.8 148.6 30% \$ 234.5 Proved developed non-producing (1) 16.0 89.5 185.5 38% 397.4 Total proved developed 24.6 186.3 334.1 68% 631.9 Proved undeveloped 19.3 41.6 157.0 32% 299.0 Total proved 43.9 227.9 491.1 100% \$ 930.9 lives as those used in our calculation of asset retirement obligations under Statement of Financial Accounting Standards No. 143, Accounting for Asset Retirement Obligations.
 PV-10 is not a financial measure prescribed under generally accepted accounting principles ("GAAP"); therefore, the following table reconciles our calculation of PV-10 to the standardized measure of discounted future net cash flows, which is the most directly comparable GAAP financial measure.
 Management believes that the presentation of the non-GAAP financial measure of PV-10 provides useful information to investors because it is widely used by professional analysts and sophisticated investors in evaluating oil and natural gas companies.
 Management believes that PV-10 is relevant and useful for evaluating the relative monetary significance of oil and natural gas properties.
 Further, professional analysts and sophisticated investors may utilize the measure as a basis for comparison of the relative size and value of our reserves to other companies' reserves.
 Management also uses this pre-tax measure when assessing the potential return on investment related to oil and natural gas properties and in evaluating acquisition opportunities.
 Because there are many unique factors that can impact an individual company when estimating the amount of future income taxes to be paid, we believe the use of a pre-tax measure is valuable for evaluating us.
 PV-10 is not a measure of financial or operating performance under GAAP, nor is it intended to represent the current market value of our estimated oil and natural gas reserves.
 PV-10 should not be considered in isolation or as a substitute for the standardized measure of discounted future net cash flows as defined under GAAP.
-The PV-10 and standardized measure of discounted future net cash flows relating to our proved oil and natural gas reserves at December 31, 2008 are as follows (in millions):
+The PV-10 and standardized measure of discounted future net cash flows as defined under GAAP.
+The PV-10 and standardized measure of discounted future net cash flows as defined under GAAP.
+The PV-10 and standardized measure of discounted future net cash flows as a follows (in million